PritamChaudhari23/Software-Notes/Buffer-temp file.md

 - The role and permission is received in the API response for a particular resource.
 - Based on the permissions in response, we can show/hide the screens or allow/deny actions to users on a screen.
+- Permissions for create, read, update, delete (CRUD) a resource.

 ---

+- Frontend - AI use
+- Frontend - How to automate or build a tool or framework to create HTML pages or components, configuration based UI.
+- Backend - API - Support should be there for - Search, Sort, Filter, Pagination.
+- Backend - API errors - Throw meaningful messages for API errors, send exceptions, error code and relevant message in response.
+- Developer testing - Manual testing, automation testing
+- UI Tasks - UX Handoff, UI development, API integration, Testing